coach pointing at soccer tactics board with positions

 To excel in any position, understanding and improving upon the main factors influencing position difficulty is crucial.
 Playermakers Soccer tracking technology can provide invaluable assistance to help you improve your role.

-It helps you monitor physical demands, tactical awareness, and technical skills.
+You can use Playermaker to monitor physical demands, tactical awareness, and technical skills.
 You can receive detailed feedback on their performance, identify areas for improvement, and make data-driven decisions to enhance their game by using advanced tracking and analytics.

 Playermaker’s CITYPLAY Smart Soccer Tracker is also the only Fifa-accredited foot-worn tracking device permitted in official play, making it ideal for soccer players of all levels.